 Therefore, careful and accurate Magnetometer Calibration is crucial in order to yield valid compass heading, 9-axis heading and magnetic disturbance detection.

 Magnetometer Calibration can be accomplished with a single, simple calibration process through the use of the Magnetometer Calibration tool.
-This tool is designed to run on a Windows computer, and communicate to the navX-MXP circuit board via a USB cable.
+This tool is designed to run on a Windows computer, and communicate to the navX-sensor circuit board via a USB cable.